-Figures 4, 5, 6, and 7 show the best evolved Mealy machines for non-communicating and communicating predators that were evolved against the Linear prey.
+Figures 4, 5, 6 and 7 show the best evolved Mealy machines for non-communicating and communicating predators that were evolved against the Linear prey.
 The Mealy machines are depicted using what we call Scaled Finite State Diagrams (SFSD).
 SFSDs provide more information than standard finite state diagrams by representing the relative importance of links and nodes in a visual manner.
 A Scaled Finite State Diagram is described as follows:

 - Links are combined to meta-links.
 A meta-link is an aggregate of all links that connect the same two nodes together, irrespective of their input/output pairs.
-This simplifies the figures because otherwise the individual links are so numerous that they would completely fill all the space.
-Also, note that the links are directional, and the end with the arrow points to the next state. - The thickness of a meta-link indicates the number of individual links that were combined to form the meta-link.
-A thick meta-link means that many individual links with different input/output pairs were combined to form that meta-link. - The size of a node indicates its attractiveness and significance.
+This simplifies the figures because otherwise the individual links are so numerous that they would completely fill all the space. - The thickness of a meta-link indicates the number of individual links that were combined to form the meta-link. - The size of a node indicates its attractiveness and significance.
 This is measured by the number of incoming links that are connected to that node.
-A large state node indicates that many environmental input combinations from various states would move the multi-agent system to this state.
+A large state node indicates that many environmental input combinations from various states would move the multiagent system to this state.